top of page

 The U.S. Government Accountability Office (GAO) reports that “since 2010, the fund that SSA uses to pay benefits to retirees has been paying out more money than it has been receiving in taxes.
 At the current rate, the fund's trustees estimate that it will exhaust its reserves in 2033 and be unable to pay full scheduled benefits.”

-The 2025 Annual Report of the Board of Trustees of the Social Security trust funds recently made this terrifying announcement: “The OASI Trust Fund reserves are projected to become depleted in 2033, at which time OASI income would be sufficient to pay 77 percent of OASI scheduled benefits.
-The Trustees recommend that lawmakers address the projected trust fund shortfalls in a timely way in order to phase in necessary changes gradually and give workers and beneficiaries time to adjust.
+2026 Annual Report of the Board of Trustees of the Social Security trust funds recently made this terrifying announcement“The OASI Trust Fund is projected to become depleted in the fourth quarter of 2032, one quarter earlier than projected in last year’s report.
+Upon reserve depletion in 2032, projected income is sufficient to pay 78 percent of scheduled benefits.
+This percentage declines gradually to 62 percent by 2100.
+The Trustees recommend that lawmakers address the projected trust fund shortfalls in a timely way to phase in necessary changes gradually and give workers and beneficiaries time to adjust.
 Implementing changes sooner rather than later would allow more generations to share in the needed revenue increases or reductions in scheduled benefits.”

 The Wall Street Journal says it a bit more clearly: “Social Security is running a $4 trillion 10-year deficit.”